 MS4 Phase II Remand Rule – Implementation

 EPA issued the final MS4 General Permit Remand Rule—selecting the “Permitting Authority Choice” approach—with an effective date of January 2017.
-This approach allows NPDES permitting authorities to choose between the two types of general permits: one that is comprehensive at the outset, and one that is less detailed but requires submission of comprehensive NOIs which are approved by the agency and subject to public comment.
+The rule applies only to Phase II MS4s.
+The “Permitting Authority Choice” approach allows NPDES permitting authorities to choose between the two types of general permits: one that is comprehensive at the outset, and one that is less detailed but requires submission of comprehensive notices of intent (NOIs) which are approved by the agency and subject to public comment.
 NACWA provided EPA with comments.

 As states work to implement the Remand Rule, a tangle of MS4 permit implementation issues are beginning to surface—including a shift away from the CWA’s traditionally flexible MEP mandate.
-As an example, Oregon recently proposed a draft MS4 Phase II permit for public comment.
+As an example, Oregon proposed its first draft MS4 Phase II permit for public comment since the Remand Rule.
 NACWA is concerned that the draft permit would set a dangerous precedent that will have national implications if finalized “as-is.”
 The draft Phase II permit fails to mention the MEP standard and requires permittees “not cause or contribute to a violation of a water quality standard.”
 Read NACWA’s comments here.
+To assist municipalities navigate the complexities stemming from the Remand Rule, NACWA published the MS4 Stormwater Permitting Guide in 2018 as a resource for stormwater managers looking at their first MS4 permit iteration and for experts searching for answers to advanced MS4-related questions.

-If your municipality or stormwater utility is having issues with implementation, please contact Emily Remmel, NACWA’s Director, Regulatory Affairs & Outreach.
+If your municipality or stormwater utility is having issues with implementation, please contact Emily Remmel, NACWA’s Director, Regulatory Affairs.

 In 2016, EPA Region 1 issued NPDES permits for small MS4s in Massachusetts with an effective date of July 2017.
 A nearly identical permit was issued by EPA Region 1 for small MS4s in New Hampshire with an effective date of July 2018.
 Massachusetts and New Hampshire are two of only four states that do not have authority to implement NPDES permits and other CWA programs.
 Several interested parties appealed in the U.S. Court of Appeals for the First Circuit.

-The permits require MS4s to comply with water quality standards, in addition to the requirement to reduce the discharge of pollutants to the maximum extent practicable as required by the Clean Water Act (CWA), and impose strict compliance schedules for doing so.
-The permits also attempts to regulate flow, in the form of specific retention requirements, which a federal court has previously held is not within EPA’s authority.
+The permits required MS4s to comply with water quality standards, in addition to the requirement to reduce the discharge of pollutants to the maximum extent practicable (MEP) as required by the Clean Water Act (CWA), and impose strict compliance schedules for doing so.
+The permits also attempted to regulate flow, in the form of specific retention requirements, which a federal court has previously held is not within EPA’s authority.